About

 Kelli has served as Marketing Director for Sedona Arts Center since 2010, where he has led the design and branding of over 34 catalogs and major campaigns, shaped the organization’s visual identity, and supported hundreds of regional artists.
 He also teaches at Sedona Arts Center, where his long-running iPhoneography Workshop has inspired students for nearly a decade.
 In addition, he offers courses in Marketing for Artists and has contributed to the Sedona Entrepreneurial Artists Development Program, a USDA Rural Development initiative.
 He is well known throughout the regional arts community for his creative leadership and commitment to supporting artists and arts organizations.

 Kelli’s earlier work includes owning a popular East Coast shop called Spellbound, known for its handcrafted incense, essential oil blends, and a progressive philosophy rooted in critical thinking and personal empowerment.
-The creative approach he developed there continues today through his family-run business, the Sedona Incense Company, where he and his family craft small-batch incense, wearable oils, and aromatherapy blends.
+That creative foundation continues today through his family-run business, Sedona Incense Company, where he and his family craft small-batch incense, wearable oils, and aromatherapy blends.

 Today, Kelli continues to create and share work that reflects clarity, wonder, and a commitment to connection.
 His writing and photography invite people to look closer — at the world, at each other, and at the stories that move us.